The Asylum Broadside

 The Wata Wa Nusu

-The indigenous halfling tribes who held all of Asylum before the pirates, before Tenebris was ever charted, before the Obelisk broke the sea.
-As settlers crowded the coast they drew back into the hills, where they remain — wild, insular, and fiercely protective of their land, spoken of in the city with a fear that runs to rumors of rites no settler has seen.
+The indigenous halfling tribes lived here before Asylum was Asylum.
+Before the pirates, before Tenebris was ever charted, before the Obelisk broke the sea.
+As settlers crowded the coast they drew back into the hills, where they remain.
+They are wild, insular, and fiercely protective of their land.
+They are spoken of in the city with a mix of fear and curiosity.
 Outsiders rarely climb into the hills, and never unarmed.
-Yet it was the Wata Wa Nusu who first prayed at the Lookout, the ring of eight standing stones older than any settler, and that windswept hilltop remains the one place on Asylum where a mortal can speak directly to the gods.
+Yet it was the Wata Wa Nusu who first prayed at the Lookout, the ring of eight standing stones older than any settler, and that windswept hilltop remains the one place on Asylum where a mortal can stand in the presence of all the gods at once.

 The Chronicle

-Everything here grew out of one long story: how a band of strangers who stepped off boats in the Docks came to gather the Seals of the Gods, confront the Kraken, and change the heavens themselves.
-The full account — arc by arc, year by year — lives in the Codex.
+Everything here grew out of one long story: how a band of strangers who stepped off boats in the Docks came to gather the Seals of the Gods, confront The Great Devastation, and change the heavens themselves.
+The full account, arc by arc, year by year, lives in the Codex.

 The New Gods

 Tempestas was meant to sweep the world clean so the cycle could begin again.
 He spoke.
 The Final Division came.
-But it did not end the world — it changed its management.
+But it did not end the world.
+It changed its management.
 When the storm passed, Aevum still stood, scarred but breathing, and eight new hands held the old mantles.
 For godhood here is a station, not a person: a role to be inherited, like a crown or a debt.
-Those who walked out of the Confrontation of the Kraken walked into the heavens.
+Those who walked out of the Confrontation with The Great Devastation walked into the heavens.

 Lux